 Hiruma from Eyeshield 21 has a very pointy appearance overall, from his hair to his ears to his fangs.
 Even his nose is pointy.
 The idea was to give him a demonic appearance.
 It works.

 In Naruto, Pain has a bunch of spiky piercings in his face.
 There's also the ones in the faces of all his other bodies.
-It's recently been discovered that they are made of special materials that act as receivers controlling said bodies from a remote location.
+They are made of special materials that act as receivers controlling said bodies from a remote location.

 Trigun's Omnicidal Maniac Legato Bluesummers has spikes on one shoulder - and a freaking skull on the other.
 Just 'cause that's how he rolls.